Track of Thunder: Production

-Filming started in October 1966 and mostly took place around Nashville.
+Filming started in October 1966 and mostly took place around Nashville, Tennessee.

 In real life, Tommy Kirk was a go-karting enthusiast.
 However he did not remember the movie fondly:

 James Dobson was the other big star and he was a complete jerk... as far as I'm concerned, one of the most obtuse and insensitive people I've ever known in my life.
 I was fooling around with drugs at the time so I was about half awake in that film.
 I just sort of walked through it and took the money.
 I don't think it's a completely useless piece of trash like some of the other things I did, but it's not much of a film.

 Reception

 Critical response

+Variety wrote "characterizations are defiantly implausible, plot is predictable and dialog draws unintended laughs."

 Film critic Renata Adler of The New York Times called it a "tired, cliché-ridden little movie" which should "discourage any similar projects about stock-car racing for some time to come" and "probably will dampen the hopes of any youngsters intending to make a career of slamming around a speedway in a churning mass of autos.
 The film is that dull."
 However it did allow some of the racing footage was "okay.
 The cars move, in fact, miles ahead of the plot and most of the performances" and that "there is some quite, steady acting, in the standard role of a worried mother, by Faith Domergue—more real acting than the lady ever achieved in her glamour-girl heyday."